aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 for example `Split` and `Join`.

 1. `{:options "-functionSyntax:4"}`
-This is to simplify upgrading.
+allows us to use the simplest syntax for function declarations, which will be the default in Dafny 4 once it is released.
-When Dafny v4 is released modules with this option will "Just Work".
+You can safely ignore this,
-If you are *really* interested: see [Controlling language features ](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-controlling-language) for more details.
+but if you are *really* interested: see [Controlling language features ](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-controlling-language) for more details.